rabbitmq/rabbitmq-delayed-message-exchange/README.md

 ## Project Maturity

-This plugin is considered to be **experimental yet fairly stable and reasonably suitable for production use**.
+This plugin is considered to be **experimental yet fairly stable and potential suitable for production use as long as the user is aware of its limitations**.

 It had a few issues and one fundamental problem fixed in its ~ 18 months of existence.
 It is known to work reasonably well for some users.
-It also has known limitations (see a section below), including those related to the number of delayed messages.
+It also has **known limitations** (see a section below), including those related to the replication of delayed and messages and the number of delayed messages.

-This plugin is not commercially supported by Pivotal at the moment but it doesn't mean that it will be abandoned or team RabbitMQ is not interested in improving it further.
+This plugin is not commercially supported by Pivotal at the moment but it doesn't mean that it will be abandoned or team RabbitMQ is not interested in improving it in the future.
 It is not, however, a high priority for our small team.

 So, give it a try with your workload and decide for yourself.